Spring Garden Revival

 Understanding Common Weeds & IPM Strategies for Bridgewater's Glacial Till & Rocky New England Terrain

-- Mechanical controls: hand-weeding, mulching (2-4 inches), landscape fabric, and flame weeding.
+• Mechanical controls: hand-weeding, mulching 2-4 inches deep, landscape fabric, and flame weeding.

-- Biological controls: encourage beneficial insects, use competitive plantings, and apply corn gluten meal for pre-emergent control.
+• Biological controls: encourage beneficial insects, competitive plantings, and use corn gluten meal.

 Massachusetts Department of Environmental Protection Requirements for Weed Control & Water Quality Protection

-The Massachusetts Department of Environmental Protection (MassDEP) enforces strict requirements to protect water quality during weed control.
-Coordination with watershed protection programs is essential, especially near streams, rivers, and wetlands.
-Buffer zones of 25-100 feet are required near water bodies, depending on application method, per the Massachusetts Clean Waters Act (M.G.L. c.
+The Massachusetts Department of Environmental Protection enforces strict requirements to protect water quality during weed control.
+Coordination with watershed protection programs is vital, especially near streams, rivers, and wetlands.
+Buffer zones of 25-100 feet are required depending on application method, in accordance with the Massachusetts Clean Waters Act (M.G.L. c.
 21).
-Groundwater protection is critical near municipal wells and Zone II wellhead protection areas.
+Groundwater protection is critical near municipal wells and Zone II wellhead areas.
 Use low-drift nozzles and avoid applications during pollinator bloom periods.
-Erosion control is required during mechanical removal, with immediate revegetation and sediment barriers.
-For chemical applications near wetlands or vernal pools, consult the Bridgewater Conservation Commission and obtain necessary permits under the Wetlands Protection Act (M.G.L. c.
+Erosion control measures, such as immediate revegetation and sediment barriers, minimize soil disturbance.
+For chemical applications near wetlands or vernal pools, consult the Conservation Commission and comply with the Wetlands Protection Act (M.G.L. c.
 131, § 40).

 Bridgewater Conservation Commission